Why Choose My Everest Trip?

 Dal Bhat ( Nepalese Food ) – MyEverestTrip

 During the EBC, the tea houses are where you spend your night preparing dinner and breakfast.
 According to the rules, you can only have your dinner in the hotels where you stay.
-You can get a variety of Indian, Chinese, and International cuisine for Everest food.
-You can order the food from the menu in the evening so they can prepare it early in the morning.
+You can get a variety of Indian, Chinese, and International cuisine at Everest Food.
+You can order the food from the menu in the evening to be prepared early in the morning.

 Since this is a once-in-a-lifetime journey, we highly suggest you try local food prepared by the Sherpas in the Base Camp Trek.
 The local food includes Tibetan bread, Thukpa, Momo, and butter tea.